-Snefrid Nord gas discovery lies in 1,312m of water in the production licence (PL) 218 of the Norwegian North Sea.
+The Snefrid Nord gas field lies in 1,312m of water in the production licence (PL) 218 of the Norwegian North Sea.

-The site is located approximately 6km away from the Aasta Hansteen field (previously Luva).
+It is one of the deepest field developments situated on the Norwegian Continental Shelf.
+The site is located approximately 6km away from the Aasta Hansteen (previously Luva) field.

 Statoil Petroleum is the field operator and holds 51% interest in the site, while the development partners include Wintershall Norge (24%), OMV Norge (15%) and ConocoPhillips Skandinavia (10%).